e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 @assert mdl === sim.mdl
 ```

-Next, let's define a trim condition and use it to initialize the `Simulation`:
+Next, let's define a default trim condition and use it to initialize the `Simulation`:

 ```@example tutorial02
-init_air = C172.TrimParameters(); #straight and level, default airspeed and altitude init!(sim, init_air)
+init_air = C172.TrimParameters()
+init!(sim, init_air)
 ```